PejmanNik/puppeteer-report/README.md

 ### pdfPage

-The `pdfPage` method accepts a puppeteer page instance and an options object. this method lets you customize the page and even use it on none static pages. the method returns the byte array. if you specify a `path` in the options object the output PDF will be saved in that path.
+The `pdfPage` method accepts a puppeteer page instance and an options object. this method lets you customize the page and even use it on non-static pages.
+The method returns a byte array.
+If you specify a `path` in the options object the output PDF will be saved in that path.

 ```js
 import report from "puppeteer-report";